Banijay Rights

 Banijay Rights (formerly known as MTV Mastiff International, Zodiak Television World, Zodiak International Distribution and Zodiak Rights) is the international distribution division of French production company Banijay Entertainment that distributes programmes produced by Banijay's production companies and by third-party programmes.

 History

 Banijay Rights had its beginnings in September 2003, when Swedish and later French production group MTV Produktion AB launched its own in-house international distribution division that would distribute all of MTV Produktion AB's programming worldwide called MTV Mastiff International.

+One year later in February 2004, MTV Mastiff International appointed Janne Ingdal Andersen to handle format sales for the Asian markets, Israel and the Baltic countries.

-In late-August 2007 when Zodiak Television World's parent Zodiak Television announced the acquisition London-based British production & distribution unit Bullseye Television from Roth Media, Bullseye's distribution division Bullseye Distribution was merged into Zodiak Television World as they planning to move from its distribution offices from its home country of Copenhagen, Sweden to London, England Three months later in October of that year, Zodiak Television World named former SDI Media and Disney executive John Coleman to become their operation manager along with Sarah Coursey joining Zodiak Television World as their head of formats and acquisitions.
+In late-August 2007 when Zodiak Television World's parent Zodiak Television announced the acquisition London-based British production & distribution unit Bullseye Television from Roth Media, Bullseye's distribution division Bullseye Distribution was merged into Zodiak Television World as they planning to move from its distribution offices from its home country of Sweden to London, England Three months later in October of that year, Zodiak Television World named former SDI Media and Disney executive John Coleman to become their operation manager along with Sarah Coursey joining Zodiak Television World as their head of formats and acquisitions.